Estimation of High-Dimensional Markov-Switching VAR Models with an Approximate EM Algorithm: Discussion

 \section{Discussion}

 In this paper, we developed a regularized approximate EM algorithm for parameter estimation in high-dimensional Markov-switching VAR models.
-The proposed algorithm uses an approximation of the conditional expectation in the E-step, and allows the dimension of the outcome vector to diverge exponentially with the sample size.
+The proposed algorithm uses an approximation of the conditional expectation in the E-step, and allows the dimension of the observation $Y_t$ to diverge exponentially with the sample size.
 We also established statistical guarantees for the resulting estimate using probabilistic tools for ergodic time series.
+To our knowledge, the results for convergence of EM in dependent data settings are the first of their kind.

-In terms of computation, the proposed algorithm can be implemented efficiently.
-First, in each iteration of the EM algorithm, the approximate conditional expectations can be computed efficiently.
-Then, the update for $p$ in \eqref{optimizationproblems} has a closed-form solution; and the update for $\beta$ is a weighted lasso problem, which can be solved using software packages such as \texttt{glmnet} in \texttt{R}.
+The proposed algorithm can be implemented efficiently as the optimization can be solved with closed-form solutions or with readily available software packages, such as \texttt{glmnet} in \texttt{R}.
 In our theoretical derivation (see Theorem~\ref{estimationerror}), the tuning parameter needs to be updated in each iteration.
 However, specifying $\lambda$ according to \eqref{lambdachoice} is challenging, as it requires knowing the true magnitude of the estimation error.
-In the simulations, we choose $\lambda$ based on cross-validation in each iteration, and we found that it worked well in the simulation settings we have considered.
+In our simulations and EEG data analysis, we choose $\lambda$ based on cross-validation in each iteration, and we found that it worked well in the settings we considered.

 To the best of our knowledge, we are not aware of theoretical guarantees for the EM algorithm with arbitrary initialization.
 In our theory, we require that the initialization falls within a neighborhood of the true parameter value.
 When initial (perhaps less precise) estimates are available, the EM algorithm can be initialized using these initial estimates.
 We leave the development of such initial estimates in the Markov-switching VAR setting to future research.
-When initial estimates are not available, we found that using multiple random initializations provides a viable solution.
+When initial estimates are not available, using multiple random initializations provides a viable solution.